-To build upon the current leadership role in local and regional news by expanding the journalism team to enable locally-produced and expanded local news and information programming with higher citizen engagement,
+- To build upon the current leadership role in local and regional news by expanding the journalism team to increase locally-produced news and information programming with higher citizen engagement.

-To invest in digital infrastructure by expanding and enhancing the station’s internet-based services including more online music and more on-demand programming.
+- To invest in digital infrastructure by expanding and enhancing the station’s digital and mobile services including more online music and more on-demand programming.

 With your help, these new future initiatives can strengthen WDET’s community impact and provide greater service to its listeners.